What Is 9mm In Inches

 Q1: Is 9mm exactly 0.3543 inches, or is it an approximation?

 A1: It's an approximation.
-The conversion factor is precise (25.4 mm/in), but the number of significant figures in the original measurement (9mm) limits the precision of the result.
+Also, the conversion factor is precise (25.
+4 mm/in), but the number of significant figures in the original measurement (9mm) limits the precision of the result.

 Q2: Why is it important to understand significant figures in this context?